dirkhubregtse/css-exercises/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+YES 24-12-2023
 - Do the even numbered `div` elements have unique IDs?
+YES 24-12-2023
 - Does the Number 3 element have multiple classes?
+YES 24-12-2023